Heat (Heat Wave)

 What to Do During Extreme Heat

-Slow down.
+- Slow down.
 Avoid strenuous activity.
-Reduce, eliminate or reschedule

 strenuous activities.
 High-risk individuals should stay in cool places.

 Get plenty of rest to allow your natural "cooling system" to work.
-If you
+If

-must do strenuous activity, do it during the coolest part of the day, which
+must do strenuous activity, do it during the coolest part of the day,

 is usually in the morning between 4:00 a.m. and 7:00 a.m.
-Many heat emergencies
+Many heat

 are experienced by people exercising or working during the hottest part